TrivediParth23/Box_Cricket_Management_React/README.md

 3. Navigate to Your Project Directory
 After the project is created, navigate into the project directory:

-## code
-cd my-react-app
+`cd my-react-app
+`
 4. Start the Development Server
 To run the project, use the following command:

-## code
-npm start
+`npm start
-This command will start a development server and open your new React app in the default browser.
+`This command will start a development server and open your new React app in the default browser.
 The app will be running at http://localhost:3000/.

 5. Edit the Code
 You can open the project in your preferred code editor (like Visual Studio Code) and start editing the files in the src directory.